 This one is quite difficult to answer.
 It’s like asking a parent which is your favorite kid.
 The answer is always, “they are each special in their own way”.
 To me, the best experiences we have had during our five year journey were the days we did not spend any money (with the exception of food and lodging).
 They were usually spent in nature enjoying the many natural wonders of this amazing world.
 Being in the thick of nature, slightly off the grid and not spending a dime somehow makes things seem more real, more liberating, present and raw.
 Without wanting to sound too cliched, it’s what makes me feel like I’m alive.

 It is commonly known that people live their ‘best lives’ when on holiday.
 Travel has undeniably made us healthier.
-We are are able to ditch our mobile phones in favor of beaches, hikes and excellent views.
-We eat better, get more fresh air, take in an abundant of sunshine every single day because we are always outdoors.
-We have little stress, get better sleep and rest as we don’t have much responsibility or commitments.
+We are are able to ditch our mobile phones in favor of beaches, hikes and spectacular views.
+We eat better, get more fresh air and take in an abundant of sunshine every single day because we are always outdoors.
+We have little stress and get better sleep as we don’t have much responsibility or commitments.
 The most important benefit has got to be interacting with the locals in each country, seeing first hand how the rest of the world lives.
 One thing is for sure, the kindness of people around the world is universal.
+We have been to some of poorest countries in the world which happened to be some of the happiest places.
+We exchanged our US dollars for baht, kyat, dong, kip, riel, pesos, shekels, ringgits, yen, dirham, euros, colones and rupiahs.
+The main takeaway from our travels which became evident to us…….your currency is who you are as a person.

 PRO TRAVEL TIP –